Battery Data Logging Kits with Data Acquisition

 - User Manual

-In addition to the BDL-Series, Eagle Eye offers the BMS-Series Battery Monitoring Systems which offer monitoring for full NERC and IEEE compliance on stationary battery systems.
+In addition to the BDL-Series, Eagle Eye offers the BMS-Series Battery Monitoring Systems which provide battery monitor solutions for full NERC and IEEE compliance on stationary battery systems.

 - Technical Specs

 String Voltage: 12 – 800 VDC

 Temperature Measurement: -25 – 55 °C (-13 – 131 °F)